pickyourtrail_logo

 About Goa Gajah (Elephant Cave), Bali

 However, although it is named so, the site does not have any elephants.
-Historians are of the opinion that the name Goa Gajah could be derived from the adjacent Elephant River or out of the Hindu god Ganesha, with an elephant-like head, the statue of which is located in the cave.
+Historians are of the opinion that the name Goa Gajah could be derived from the adjacent Elephant River or from the Hindu god Ganesha, with an elephant-like head, the statue of which is located in the cave.

 Highlights of the Goa Gajah Temple, Bali